msokolov/lux/doc/REST-API.md

 ## AppServerComponent ##

-The AppServer component provides XQuery evaluation services akin to the XQuery component, except that it reads its XQuery from a local file, rather than from the request, and serializes its results and supplies them as the body of the HTTP response.
+The AppServer component (endpoint: `/lux`) evaluates XQuery read from a local file and returns the result (as XML or HTML) as the body of the HTTP response.
+This makes it possible to write web applications in XQuery (and XSLT) with data pulled from the Lux data store.

--- TODO: rewrite this section; it's not all there yet --

-This component enables the creation of XQuery applications like the Lux demo.
+### Parameters

-In particular, AppServer accepts a `lux.xquery` parameter, which is used as a url to fetch the query body to evaluate.
+* `lux.xquery` - a url reference to the query body.
 The url scheme may be either 'file' or 'resource'.
-URLs with no scheme are interpreted as file urls relative to the lux working may be a local path or file URI, but eventually will enable retrieving modules from the Lucene document store.
+The `resource:` scheme references resources on the java classpath, i.e. provided in a java library or in the Solr web application and is primarily for internal use.
+URLs with no scheme are interpreted as file urls relative to the current `lux.baseUri`.
+By default, the base uri is the "real path" of the servlet context: generally this will be the directory where the java container (eg jetty) explodes the java war file, which is what people tend to expect.
+But if you are creating your own application, you will want to to override lux.baseUri in solrconfig.xml; see the [detailed instructions here](SETUP.html#set_up_an_application).

+* `lux.contentType` - see above

+### Error Reporting ###

 If errors occur, the component returns an HTTP 400 status (or 404 if the query cannot be read) with an error message and Java Exception stack trace